Chart Color Schemes

 Gembrook is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Gembrook, as per the latest Census data, 98.1% of dwellings were houses with 1.9% being other types such as semi-detached homes, apartments, and others.
-This contrasts with Melbourne metro's figures of 91.1% houses and 8.9% other dwellings.
-Home ownership in Gembrook stood at 34.6%, with mortgaged properties at 53.8% and rented ones at 11.7%.
-The median monthly mortgage repayment was $1,907, higher than Melbourne metro's $1,866 but close to the national average of $1,863.
-Meanwhile, the median weekly rent in Gembrook was $360, lower than both Melbourne metro's $361 and the national figure of $375.
+Dwelling structure in Gembrook, as evaluated at the latest Census on 28 August 2016, comprised 98.1% houses and 1.9% other dwellings such as semi-detached, apartments, 'other' dwellings.
+This compares to Melbourne metro's 91.1% houses and 8.9% other dwellings.
+Home ownership in Gembrook was at 34.6%, with mortgaged dwellings at 53.8% and rented dwellings at 11.7%.
+The median monthly mortgage repayment was $1,907, higher than Melbourne metro's average of $1,866 recorded on 26 June 2017.
+Median weekly rent in Gembrook was $360, compared to Melbourne metro's $361.
+Nationally, Gembrook's mortgage repayments were higher than the Australian average of $1,863 as of 30 June 2019, while rents were less than the national figure of $375 recorded on the same date.

 Frequently Asked Questions - Housing